metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Test-MarkdownLinks.md

 ### -TimeoutSec

-Specifies (per link) how long the request can be pending before it times out
+Specifies (per link) how long the request can be pending before it times out.
+A value, 0, specifies an indefinite time-out.
+A Domain Name System (DNS) query can take up to 15 seconds to return or time out.

+If your request contains a host name that requires resolution, and you set TimeoutSec to a value greater than zero, but less than 15 seconds, it can take 15 seconds or more before the request times out.
+The default value is 20 seconds.

 ```yaml
 Type: System.Int32